IPMIUTIL performs a series of common IPMI server management functions to allow

 A Linux rpm and a Windows setup package for ipmiutil is included on

-the platform CD with Intel (and now Kontron) carrier-grade servers.
+the platform CD with Intel and Kontron carrier-grade servers.

 The ipmiutil (or panicsel) rpm is known to be included in the following